In this article:

 The university is unable to help with the reimbursement of flights, accommodation, or any costs associated with attending your graduation ceremony.

-Please speak to your travel/accommodation provider in the first instance.
+Please speak to your travel and accommodation provider in the first instance.
 We would advise all attendees to ensure cancellation is available on any bookings.

-For information on booking tickets for you and guests, please refer to Key information about booking tickets and preparing for your graduation ceremony
+For information on booking tickets for you and guests, please refer to our article Key information about booking tickets and preparing for your graduation ceremony.

-If you experience any difficulties in accessing Student Records, please refer to our troubleshooting guidance in I need help accessing my student record.
+If you experience any difficulties accessing Student Records, please refer to the troubleshooting guidance in our article I need help accessing my student record.

 I’m a parent or guest of a graduating student.
 How can I keep up to date with the latest information regarding what options are available?